sircuri/GoodWeUSBLogger/README.md

 setting remove the # in front of the parameter name.
 Only when username and the optional password are set, they will be used.
 Setting the username will trigger authentication for the MQTT server.
 Password can optionally be set.
+Please note that the logfile is nt used when used in foreground mode.

 ## Usage